FacundoBocalandro/machine_learning/Homeworks/Homework_1.md

 ### 1. What is a linear predictor?
 Assume that x ∈ Rp and y ∈ R

+A linear predictor is a linear function of its variables (x and y), which is used to predict values of the dependent variable (y).

 ### 2. What is a linear predictor assuming that p = 2?

+Is a linear predictor of 2 variables.
+Each data point will consist of a pair of values, and will be the input to the linear predictor function.

 ### 3. Write the expression for the sample error of a linear predictor using the squared error loss for general p?